 The following video contains scenes of events and activities during Chinese New Year in Vancouver’s Chinatown neighbourhood.

 The video features the parade from various roads and angles.
 It also shows lion dancing in the streets and at the Chinatown Plaza Mall.
-In the video you’ll also see scenes of performances at the International Village Mall.
-As evident in the video, thousands of people turn out for the celebrations.
+You’ll also see scenes of performances at the International Village Mall.
+As you can see in the video, thousands of people turn out for the celebrations.

 TIP #1: The crowds along the parade route can get pretty thick.
 If you’re short, have young children or hope to set up a chair, you’ll want to arrive as much as an hour before the start of the parade to claim a prime spot at the edge of the sidewalk.